 - online bank transfer

-The card can be used for 3 different purposes:
+The card can be used for three different purposes:

-- Card purchases – This is NOT a credit card, but it can be used like one wherever Visa is accepted for payment.
+- Card purchases – This is NOT a credit card, but it can be used like one wherever Visa is accepted for payment as long as you have sufficient funds loaded to purchase items at checkout, either online or offline at a brick and mortar store.

 - Bill payments – The Money Card can be used to pay bills, like those for power, water, cable, etc. This can be done for a fee at a Walmart store.